Stock Trading Orders: Market, Limit, Day, Good Til Canceled (GTC)

 - 5. Good Till Canceled (GTC) Order

 In the Philippines, GTC orders automatically expire after they fail to be executed within seven trading days.
 In the United States, GTC orders remain open until 60 calendar days have passed.
+Be cautious when using GTC orders because you might forget about your open orders and will just be surprised that your order was processed.

 - Stock Trading 101: Guide and Tutorial to Stocks